-Publishing is a 'people business', and to understand book publishing you need to know about who does what in the publishing process.
+Publishing is a 'people business', and to understand book publishing you need to know about who does what within the publishing process.
 You can view an introduction to different types of book publishers here, but here we will look at some of the jobs within publishing.
 However, job titles are not always used in the same way, and it's often better to look at what people do rather than what they are called.
 Most people start their career in publishing as an assistant in one of the departments discussed below.
 In smaller companies, some of the roles may be undertaken by one person, and many jobs are outsourced to freelancers (proofreaders, indexers, picture researchers) and other service companies who can more cost-effectively fulfil specialist functions (software design, distribution, promotion).

 All publishing companies have their own organisational structure, but the following gives a flavour of the way in which the departments might typically be set up, and the roles within them.
 All of these departments report to the Managing Director (UK); Publisher or Chief Executive Officer (CEO) are among the titles used in the United States.
 This person is ultimately responsible to the owners or shareholders for the continued success and profitability of the company.
 Not all the publishing companies will include every job role and many publishers, particularly small companies, will have overlapping roles e.g. if you work for a small independent publisher your job might include both editorial and marketing aspects.

 The editorial department manages the acquisition or commissioning of new publications, liaises with authors and controls the development of a project into a finished book.

 - The Editorial Director or Publisher (often the same person) manages the editorial department and is responsible for the overall success of the list, and the financial viability of the publishing programme